aiellov2/finch-robot-project/README.md

 | **Development & Version Control** | The repository demonstrates excellent use of Git and GitHub by having many commits and updates to one or more branches of the repository | The repository shows great use of Git and GitHub by having more than 2 new commits to the repository | The repository demonstrates basic used of Git and GitHub by having at least 1 new commit to a branch of the repository | The repository only have the initial clone of the or no project submitted |

 ## Challenge-Specific Guidelines

-### Dance Challenge
-Create a choreographed dance routine for your Finch that synchronizes:
-- Movement patterns (forward/backward, turns)
-- LED light displays (beak and tail)
-- Sound patterns using the buzzer
-- Consider using arrays to store sequences of movements/lights/sounds

 ### Drawing Challenge
 Program your Finch to create an artistic drawing: